-Our Pathway is attracting many students.
-We have had a 34% increase in degrees awarded since last year.
 A new full-time professor is needed, particularly in the areas of Introduction to Sociology, Social Problems, and Social Justice.
 We are looking for a generalist to teach these important core classes.

-Is there a scarcity of qualified Part-Time Faculty (for example: Specialized degree/experience, emerging/rapidly changing technology, high demand)
+Is there a scarcity of qualified Part-Time Faculty (for example: Specialized degree/experience, emerging/rapidly changing technology, high demand)?

 Due to high demand for our courses, we need new full-time faculty.
-Three of our current full-time faculty are on the cusp of retirement, and although we recognize that we can't request based on future projections, we believe that our discipline is currently growing and that demand for our courses will only increase.
+Three of our six current full-time faculty are on the cusp of retirement, and although we recognize that we can't request based on future projections, we believe that our discipline is currently growing and that demand for our courses will only increase.
+We are looking at a 50% reduction in our full-time faculty.